Studying Jonah 1

 What can you learn about Jonah from Jonah 1:1, 9 and 2 Kings 14:25 (found using cross-references)?

-What was the instruction given from the Lord and what was Jonah’s response?
+What was the instruction given from the Lord and what was Jonah’s response in Jonah 1:2-3?

 What reason is given for Jonah's actions (repeated twice in Jonah 1:3 and again in Jonah 1:10)?

 Jonah was a Hebrew who worshiped the Lord.
 He was selected by God to be a prophet - one who would communicate the Lord’s message to people on His behalf.
-He didn’t aspire to be a prophet, earn the position, or make it there based on popularity or influence.
+He didn’t aspire to be a prophet, earn the position, or make it there based on seniority or influence.
 In fact, to do so, would have been a sign of a false prophet (Jeremiah 14:14; 23:21).
-Being a prophet wasn’t glamorous and it wasn’t easy.
+Being a prophet wasn’t sought after, glamorous or easy, as seen by numerous prophets throughout the Old Testament:

-Jonah was told to preach against or proclaim judgment against the wickedness in the city of Nineveh.
+Jonah was told to proclaim judgment against the wickedness in the city of Nineveh.

 Jeremiah felt he was too young to be a prophet (Jeremiah 1:6-8).